cronkitedata/dj/docs/_weeks/week021.md

 * [Census assignment]({{ "assignments/01-census" | relative_url }}) due Sunday, Jan.
 19

 ## In class

+We could spend the rest of the semester becoming Excel nerds, but this week marks the last skill that you'll have to master using spreadsheets.
+And it marks the moment when you can care more about words than numbers.

 * Homework review: Finding stories in data
 * Filter and sort
 * Lab: Filter and sort (data tk)